 Services are specific tasks, or sets of tasks, performed by an application in the up.time environment. up.time service monitors continually check the condition of services to ensure that they are providing the required functions to support your business.
-For more information on services, see Understandin g Services.
+For more information on services, see Understanding Services.

 You can view the services assigned to each system in your environment by clicking on the All Services tab.
-This tab contains the following information:
+This tab contains the following information in sortable columns:

-- the name of the service - the monitor that is associated with the service - the status of the service - the date and time on which the last check was performed - the number of days, hours, and minutes since the last check - a human-readable text message that was returned by the monitor (e.g., " up.time agent running on MailServer, up.time agent 3.7.2 linux")
+- · the name of the service - · the Element that is associated with the service - the status of the service - · whether an outage has been acknowledged - the date and time on which the last check was performed - the number of days, hours, and minutes since the last check - a human-readable text message that was returned by the monitor (e.g., up.time agent running on MailServer, up.time agent 3.7.2 linux)